joshbegley/nyt-latest/README.md

 `Financial markets are placing nearly 70 percent odds on the Federal Reserve raising interest rates in late October.`\
 https://www.nytimes.com/2026/09/25/business/fed-interest-rates-midterms.html

-**Live Updates: Final Day of Trump-Xi Summit Includes Tours and Tea**\
+**Live Updates: Trump-Xi Summit Includes Tours and Tea, but Little Visible Policy Progress**\
-`The presidents will visit the National Archives to cap a visit full of ceremony and symbolism as the superpowers navigate tensions over artificial intelligence, trade and Taiwan.`\
+`The presidents are set to visit the National Archives to cap a visit full of ceremony and symbolism but, so far, minimal agreement on artificial intelligence, trade and Taiwan.`\
 https://www.nytimes.com/live/2026/09/25/us/trump-xi-summit-meeting-us-china

 **CNN and CBS Will Resume White House Coverage After Standoff**\